Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Discussion

-In this paper, we have studied in detail the behaviour of the Wk-means algorithm proposed in \cite{horvath2021clustering} applied to one-dimensional time series data, and formulated an extension of the algorithm to multidimensional time series data, by approximating the multidimensional Wasserstein distance in terms of a sum of distances of one-dimensional projection vectors -- a sliced Wasserstein distance.
+In this paper, we have studied, in detail, the behaviour of the Wk-means algorithm proposed in \cite{horvath2021clustering} applied to 1d time series data, and formulated an extension of the algorithm to multidimensional time series data, by approximating the multidimensional Wasserstein distance in terms of a sum of distances of 1d projection vectors -- a sliced Wasserstein distance.
 We call the resulting method `sliced Wasserstein k-means (sWk-means) clustering'.
 Using a grid of fixed projections throughout the algorithm simplifies the implementation and reduces the computational cost.

 Our particular choice of using a grid of projection vectors means that the implementation suffers from the curse of dimensionality, since in order to keep the accuracy of the sliced approximation to the full Wasserstein distance constant, a number of vectors scaling with an exponent~$d-1$ is required.
-Accordingly, this particular choice is expected to suitable for multidimensional time series data where the dimension $d$ is not too large.
-We have shown that the algorithm performs well in two and three dimensions with a modest amount of projection vectors, and we expect the performance to extend to higher dimensions -- the fundamental method itself has no reason to deteriorate as the dimension is increased but the computational cost will eventually become intractable.
-A Monte Carlo approach could be used to partially avoid the curse of dimensionality but this comes with its own tradeoffs in terms of implementation, and we defer an investigation of this alternative to future research.
+Accordingly, this particular choice is expected to be suitable for multidimensional time series data where the dimension $d$ is not too large.
+We have shown that the algorithm performs well in two and three dimensions, with a modest number of projection vectors, and we expect the performance to extend to higher dimensions -- the fundamental method itself has no reason to deteriorate as the dimension is increased, but the computational cost will eventually become intractable.
+A Monte Carlo approach could be used to partially avoid the curse of dimensionality, but this comes with its own tradeoffs in terms of implementation, and we defer an investigation of this alternative to future research.

-By constructing synthetic datasets, we have shown that the sWk-means algorithm performs well when applied to synthetic two-dimensional and three-dimensional time series data, and in particular can capture subtle differences between regimes whose distributions otherwise exhibit the same means and covariances.
+By constructing synthetic datasets, we have shown that the sWk-means algorithm performs well when applied to synthetic 2d and 3d time series data, and, in particular, can capture subtle differences between regimes whose distributions otherwise exhibit the same means and covariances.